 These are only the state minimums.
 It is possible to purchase higher amounts.
 In many cases, damages exceed the state minimums, requiring plaintiffs to look to other sources to recover the full extent of their damages.

-WHAT IF THE AT-FAULT DRIVER IS UNINSURED?
+CAN I SUE IF THE AT-FAULT DRIVER IS UNINSURED?

-If the at-fault driver lacks the required insurance, you are entitled to sue the driver.
-However, drivers who do not carry insurance are unlikely to have assets from which to collect, so suing the driver may not be beneficial.
+If the at-fault driver lacks the required insurance, you are entitled to sue the uninsured driver.
+However, drivers who do not carry insurance are unlikely to have assets from which to collect, so suing the driver may not always be beneficial.